DerHabicht/MakeDoc/README.md

  1. GNU Make
  2. Pandoc
  3. GNU M4 (For macro support)
- 4. pdflatex (I recommend the TeXLive installation)
+ 4. lualatex (I recommend the TeXLive installation)

 There are three options for setting up this makefile.